JackHanke/JackHanke.github.io/Motivation.md

 permalink: /motivation/
 ---

-### Motivation

-Unfortunately, there are many times one questions their path.
+It is an unforunate reality of one's life that they will doubt their path.
 This page is for reminding me of the dream.

-- TARS
+- TARS, from
+    - TARS (and CASE) are great examples of Human-AI cooperation in complicated environments.
+"Come on TARS!"
 - Swarm Assemblers from Avatar: The Way of Water

-TODO
+    - I love the idea of these things putting up a whole town autonomously.
+How easy will complicated construction become when we figure this out!
+Also yes I realize we are the bad guys in this one.
+- ...